radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 ## Options for Refreshing the Persistent Cache

-There are four categories of events that can invoke a persistent cache refresh.
+There are three categories of events that can invoke a persistent cache refresh.
 They are:

 -	When changes occur through RadiantOne.